 - To view and/or update your details: - 1.
-Click the Edit my account details button on the Home tab. - 2.
+Click the Edit My Assessor Profile button on the Home tab. - 2.
 Update your details as required and click - To change your password: - 1.
 Click the Change password button on the Home tab. - 2.
-Enter your new password and click Save.
+Enter your new password and click of assessment scoring pages.

-You can also access these details by clicking the button (where UN is your initials) located top right of assessment scoring pages
+You can also access these details by clicking the UN button (where UN is your initials) located top right